 I’m assuming that you already know what podcasting is.
 You should also be familiar with blogging, RSS, and uploading files to servers.
 If you aren’t, there are many fine articles available on each of these subjects.
 Wikipedia is a good place to start learning.
 I’ve included specific links in Further Information.

-If you don’t want to podcast from your computer, you can use any voice recorder to do the recordings, as long as you have a way to upload the recording to the Internet and transfer it to an MP3 file.
+If you don’t want to podcast from your computer, you can use any voice recorder to do the recordings, as long as you have a way to upload the recording to the Internet and convert it to an MP3 file.

 Now you need a place to put your audio files, so your audience can download them.
 If you already have access to a web server that includes RSS-enabled blogging software such as WordPress, that will work nicely.
 If you don’t, or if you are concerned about exceeding the bandwidth restrictions on your current server, consider opening an account with Libsyn.
 Their accounts cost as little as $5 a month for unlimited bandwidth, and they provide excellent support.
+Podbean is another option.

 Now you’re ready to create your material.
 You don’t need to write a script since you want to avoid sounding as if you are reading.
 If you would use note cards as a reference while giving a speech, make up similar notes in a document for yourself.
 Using actual cards leads to shuffling noises.